-Alternative Bachelor’s Degree: Individuals who hold bachelor’s degrees in fields other than Communication Sciences and Disorders, Speech‐Language Pathology, or the equivalent must complete leveling Communication Sciences and Disorders courses before beginning graduate work in Speech‐Language Pathology at USAHS.
-Note: A student’s bachelor’s degree in CSD or SLP may not include all of the following required courses.
-These courses include:
+Alternate Bachelor’s Degree: Individuals who hold bachelor’s degrees in fields other than Communication Sciences and Disorders, Speech‐Language Pathology, or the equivalent must complete leveling Communication Sciences and Disorders courses before beginning graduate work in Speech‐Language Pathology at USAHS.
+Required leveling courses for all applicants include:

 - Speech Anatomy and Physiology

 - Audiology & Aural Rehabilitation (3 credits), or a combination of Audiology (3 credits) and Aural Rehabilitation (3 credits), or Fundamentals of Hearing (3 credits) must include aural rehabilitation